Chemistry (Chem)

 CHEM 471.
 Quantum Mechanics & Spectroscopy.
 3 Credits.

 Theory and nature of bonding and structure, spectroscopy, and optics.
-Prerequisites: CHEM 470, MATH 265, and PHYS 252.
+Prerequisite: CHEM 470, MATH 265, and PHYS 252.
 S, even years.

 CHEM 471R.
 Quantum Mechanics & Spectroscopy Recitation.
 1 Credit.

 CHEM 471R is the Recitation/Discussion section of CHEM 471 to help students in developing essential skills in connecting Calculus, Physics and Chemistry.
-Prerequisites: CHEM 466, MATH 265, and PHYS 252.
 Corequisite: CHEM 471.
 S, even years.

 CHEM 475.
 Materials Chemistry.
 3 Credits.

 Materials' synthesis, material chemistry, preparation methods and case studies in materials science.
-Prerequisites: CHEM 340 or CHEM 342 or CHEM 520 or CHEM 521 (or equivalents).
+Prerequisite: CHEM 340 or CHEM 342.
 S, odd years.

 CHEM 488.
 Undergraduate Seminar.
 1 Credit.

-Required for B.S. in Chemistry.
 Introduction to current research in chemistry and to professional chemistry seminar preparation.
-Corequisite: CHEM 492 or CHEM 463.
-S.
+On demand.

 CHEM 489.
 Senior Honors Thesis.
 1-8 Credits.